 - A variation in The Keys Stand Alone: The Soft World.
 Andro takes Paul and John to his private gym, where he urges them to use the equipment.
 Paul refuses because he's afraid of breaking the stuff, which is when he finds out that Andro is also super-strong.
 Agreeing to a strength test, Paul finds himself helplessly flattened out under a weight he can't budge, which Andro casually lifts off him—one-handed, which sends Paul into paroxysms of jealousy.
 Among other things, he realizes that Andro put him in this position to show him just how much stronger than Paul he is.

 Films — Live-Action

-- Dodgeball occasionally cuts to scenes of the villain of the piece practicing advanced martial arts, using electrodes on his nipples to stave off temptation, and otherwise forcing himself to remain fit.
-At the end of the film, when he loses his gym and with it, his fancy exercise tools he becomes morbidly obese in depression.
+- Dodgeball: A True Underdog Story occasionally cuts to scenes of the villain of the piece practicing advanced martial arts, using electrodes on his nipples to stave off temptation, and otherwise forcing himself to remain fit.
+At the end of the film, when he loses his gym and his fancy exercise tools with it, he becomes morbidly obese in depression.